Human-like Object Grouping in Self-supervised Vision Transformers: Modeling Experiments

 To compare object-centricity across all models, we compute the AUC of the ROC curve for each model using features from its last layer.
 Fig.~\ref{fig:auc_rt}A shows the ROC curves for all models, ordered by decreasing AUC in the legend.
 Self-supervised Transformer models trained with the DINO objective achieve the highest AUC values, reflecting strong object-centric structure in their patch representations.
 DINOv3 ViT B leads across all models, followed closely by DINOv2 ViT B, while supervised Transformer and convolutional models show progressively weaker object-centricity.
 Notably, DINOv3 ConvNext B, despite being a convolutional model, achieves a substantially higher AUC than its supervised convolutional counterparts, suggesting that strongly object-centric representations, learned through distillation, can be computed in this architecture as well.
 MAE ViT B falls in an intermediate range, consistent with it learning some degree of object-centric structure through reconstruction but not to the same extent as self-distillation models.
 Fig.~\ref{fig:auc_rt}B shows the relationship between each model's object-centric AUC and its behavioral alignment (noise-normalized Spearman correlation).
 The two measures are strongly correlated across models: models with stronger object-centric structure in their representations also predict human reaction times more accurately.
 This relationship holds across both architecture types and training objectives, suggesting that object-centricity is a general principle linking model representations to human perceptual behavior.
 Together, these results indicate that the degree to which a model encodes object identity at the patch level is a key factor driving its alignment with human object grouping, and that the DINO family of training objectives promotes this property more effectively than supervised or reconstruction-based alternatives.
+Scatter plots showing correlations between best model predictions and the behavioral RTs for each of the four conditions are provided in the supplementary results section.